-- Applications from students who have previously been in the program and left in good standing and wish to re-enrol in the Faculty must complete the following by the deadline specified in Admission and Readmission Deadlines: - a.
-Transcripts from all postsecondary institutions attended since withdrawal - Applications from students who had previously been in the program and were required to withdraw and want to re-enrol in the Faculty must complete the following items by the deadline in Admission and Readmission Deadlines: - a.
-Transcripts from all postsecondary institutions attended since withdrawal - b.
-Interview with members of the Faculty of Nursing Admissions Committee
+- Applications from students who have previously been in the program and left in good standing and wish to reenrol in the Faculty must - a.
+Submit transcripts from all postsecondary institutions attended within three years of withdrawal and by the deadline specified in Admission and Readmission Deadlines. - Applications from students who had previously been in the program and were required to withdraw and want to reenrol in the Faculty must: - Submit transcripts from all postsecondary institutions attended within two years of withdrawal and by the deadline in Admission and Readmission Deadlines. - b.
+Interview with Associate Dean, Undergraduate Programs or designate.